Honatas/frameworkless-jamstack/README.md

 ## So what, get back to old-times vanilla ?

 Of course not.
 Typescript is here to stay.
-Also, the concepts of SPA (Single Page Applications) and having a bundled single javascript file are too good to be left aside.
-So the proposal here is to get all of these without resorting to any overcomplex Virtual DOM framework.
+Also, the concepts of SPAs (Single Page Applications) and having a bundled single javascript file are too good to be left aside.
+So the proposal here is to get all of these, including a modern development environment, without resorting to any overcomplex Virtual DOM framework.
+As a side effect, you'll end up with a much smaller generated js/css, which in turn will make your website load faster.

 ## Then how ?

-Check out the [Live Demo](https://frameworkless-jamstack.web.app) for more information.
+Check out the [Live Demo](https://frameworkless-jamstack.netlify.app) for more information.

 ## Building / Running